 The Industrial Engineering Technology program consists of five semesters.
 Students take coursework designed to prepare them with a variety of skills to maintain and repair factory equipment and other industrial machinery.
 There are ten instructional classes, each focusing on a different skill set.
 The classes alternate with a four or eight-week internship, to provide real-world experience.
 Students also take general education courses to complete the degree.
+Upon completion of this program, students will be able to:

-- Maintain, analyze, service and repair industrial equipment and machinery. - Achieve industrial maintenance credentials offered by the National Institute of Metal Working Skill (NIMS).
+• Maintain, analyze, service and repair industrial equipment and machinery.

+• Achieve industrial maintenance credentials offered by the National Institute of Metal Working Skill (NIMS).